 Your joining instructions list any specific requirements.
 General tools include a scientific calculator.
 We recommend any Casio with a 'Natural Display'.
 A computer with internet access is required for this course.
 You will also require head or ear phones.
 The course book, Maths For Science is available Online hard copy versions are currently in print and available from sellers such as Amazon.

 The course runs over 12 weeks with the course notes being accessed via the AiTS virtual learning environment.
 Live tutorial run every other week and tutors are available Online.
 There is an Online forum allowing you to discuss topics with other students on the module.
-There are two home-based assessments.
-Your tutor will mark and comment on your coursework.

 The CertHE starts in September of each year.
 Apply through AiTS.
 If you wish to take this module without registering with the university you may do so however no university accreditation will be give.
 To take as a standalone check the course calendar for the next presentation and contact AiTS.

 |When is it running?||Course Calendar|

 |Terms and Conditions|